josemariasosa/music-theory/README.md

     ^pinky
 ```

+The most important part of playing these scales is to keep your left hand position and use the most natural finger positions to flow.

+Do not under-estimate any of those three scales, memorize to the core the shape that start to arrise in the fret when you highlight only the notes you are playing.
+In case you don't remember, there is no flats or sharps in C major, so if you can, try to memorize, altogether, the name and the shape.
+The notes from the major scale are: C - D - E - F - G - A - B - C.

 The shape of how the three scales would see if it were projected into the fretboard at the same time.
 Picture them all together, mixed in the fretboard.
 This way, the name, the shape as a whole but also in specific corners of the shape, where very interesting figures emerge.